-- Foreign Currency Risk: Investments in securities that are denominated in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedged positions, that the U.S. dollar will decline in value relative to the currency being hedged.
+• Foreign Currency Risk: Investments in securities that are denominated or receiving revenues in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedged positions, that the U.S. dollar will decline in value relative to the currency being hedged.
 Foreign currency exchange rates may fluctuate significantly over short periods of time.
 A decline in the value of foreign currencies relative to the U.S. dollar will reduce the value of securities that are denominated in those currencies.
-The Fund may engage in foreign currency transactions to attempt to protect the Fund from adverse currency movements.
+The Fund may engage in foreign currency hedging transactions to attempt to protect the Fund from adverse currency movements.
 Such transactions include the risk that Lord Abbett will not accurately predict currency movements.
 As a result, the Fund may experience significant losses or see its return reduced.
-Also, it may be difficult or impractical to hedge currency risk in many developing or emerging markets. - Liquidity/Redemption Risk: The Fund may lose money when selling securities at inopportune times to fulfill shareholder redemption requests.
+Also, it may be difficult or impractical to hedge currency risk in many developing or emerging markets.
+The risks associated with exposure to emerging market currencies may be heightened in comparison to those associated with exposure to developed market currencies.

+• Liquidity/Redemption Risk: The Fund may lose money when selling securities at inopportune times to fulfill shareholder redemption requests.
 The risk of loss may increase depending on the size and frequency of redemption requests, whether the redemption requests occur in times of overall market turmoil or declining prices, and whether the securities the Fund intends to sell have decreased in value or are illiquid.
 The Fund may be less able to sell illiquid securities at its desired time or price.
 It may be more difficult for the Fund to value its investments in illiquid securities than more liquid securities.
-Illiquidity can be caused by a variety of factors, including economic conditions, events relating to the issuer, a drop in overall market trading volume, an inability to find a ready buyer, or legal restrictions on the securities' resale.
+Illiquidity can be caused by a variety of factors, including economic conditions, market events, events relating to the issuer of the securities, a drop in overall market trading volume, an inability to find a ready buyer, or legal restrictions on the securities' resale.
 Certain securities that are liquid when purchased may later become illiquid, particularly in times of overall economic distress.
+Liquidity risk may be magnified in circumstances where investor redemptions from the mutual funds may be higher than normal, causing increased supply in the market due to selling activity.